 If these persist for more than a few days, despite adequate rest, consider reducing training volume or increasing your energy intake temporarily until symptoms are resolved.

-Disclaimer: No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Disclaimer: The information on this website is for educational purposes only.
+It should not be used as a substitute for medical advice from a qualified healthcare professional.